alan-turing-institute/asg-research-communications/README.md

 ## Outputs from this project

-In this project, we are providing links to a series of communication outputs.
+In this repo, we are providing links to a series of communication outputs.
 These address key issues for researchers, policy-makers and other stakeholders on the future of AI in science and government.
 All documents are being co-created and shared openly for further development and reuse.

-One of the primary outcomes are a series of White Papers, which will offer an opportunity for ASG as a programme to reflect on:
+One of the primary outcomes is a series of White Papers, which offers an opportunity for ASG as a programme to reflect on:

 - learnings using evidence from ASG research,
 - key challenges that have emerged,